 When is a good age to start introducing this concept?

 At the age of three, children begin to grasp the connection between actions and consequences.
-This is also the good age to introduce the concept of respect and explain the importance of practising good manners.
+This is also a good age to introduce the concept of respect and explain the importance of practising good manners.

 When teaching a child to be respectful, it is best for parents to establish a rule between themselves and the child so that he/she learns to behave respectfully or there is a consequence for their unacceptable behaviour.